 There is a wealth of multiomics data in the paper, including subcellular mRNA and protein distributions between protrusions and cell-bodies of 6 different human cell-lines.
 If you fancy exploring this data more, checking for instance how your mRNA or protein of interest is distributed between protrusions and cell-bodies in these cell-lines, you can also use this dashboard within our resource page:

 (September 2020) Best poster prize for Syahmi!

-Congratulations to Syahmi for winning the best poster prize at the Barts Cancer Institute's annual PhD day 2020, which was held remotely this year.
-In his poster, Syahmi revealed his findings on the importance of ribosome biogenesis for pancreatic Ductal Adenoarcinoma (PDAC) development, showing that addiction to mutant KRAS in PDAC depends on the KRAS ability to enhance ribosome biogenesis.
+Congratulations to Syahmi for winning the best poster prize at the Barts Cancer Institute's annual PhD day 2020.
+In his poster, Syahmi presented his findings on the importance of ribosome biogenesis for pancreatic Ductal Adenoarcinoma (PDAC) development, showing that addiction to mutant KRAS in PDAC depends on the KRAS ability to enhance ribosome biogenesis.

 (July 2020) Back to the lab.